Early School Year Program

 The Time is Now

-China Institute’s 2015 move to a spacious, state of the art facility in lower Manhattan enables us to realize our dream of opening a preschool that will offer the language and pedagogy standards we have been refining since 1946.
+China Institute’s 2015 move to a spacious, state of the art facility in FiDi enables us to realize our dream of opening an early school year program that will offer the language and pedagogy standards we have been refining since 1946.
 It is no secret that China has expanded its global presence and influence, creating a growing need for cross-cultural understanding to ensure future collaboration and cooperation.

 As Mandarin becomes an ever-more important language in the world of business and trade (and remains the most popular spoken language in the world), there is no better time than now to launch our Chinese immersion program for our youngest students who will go on to become global citizens and leaders.